privacyshore/privacygate-woocommerce/README.md

 Whether or not to store debug logs.

-If this is checked, these are saved within your `wp-content/uploads/wc-logs/` folder in a .log file prefixed with `coinbase-`
+If this is checked, these are saved within your `wp-content/uploads/wc-logs/` folder in a .log file prefixed with `privacygate-`

 ## Prerequisites